top of page

 Graphic for COVID relief supplement prog

-Since 2018, Keep Oakland Housed has prevented homelessness and displacement for 8,500+ households, spending an average of only $5,227 on financial assistance per household.
+(CLOSED) Between 2018 and 2023, Keep Oakland Housed has prevented homelessness and displacement for 7,000+ households, spending an average of only $5,227 on financial assistance per household.

-(As of March 31, 2022, the City of Oakland's Emergency Rental Assistance Program responding to COVID-19 is oversubscribed and no longer accepting applications.)
+(As of March 31, 2022, the City of Oakland's COVID Response Emergency Rental Assistance Program responding to COVID-19 is oversubscribed and no longer accepting applications.)

 Know your rights – and learn about the eviction moratorium extension in Alameda County.